jingyijin/mesh_geodesy/README.md

 I would also like to acknowledge the help of ChatGPT for providing advice on using CMake in this project.
 It made possible to deliver this project (even not yet complete) in such short period of time.

 [2]: https://github.com/fltk/fltk/blob/master/README.txt

+## Personal Notes
+This library was developed as part of my PhD thesis.
+It took me several months to implement it handling different corner cases, and I still remember the countless hours of debugging and troubleshooting that went into making this library work.

+While I acknowledge that there may be newer and better solutions available today, I still hope that this library can be useful to others.
+My motivation for contributing to the open source community is to save researchers and developers  time and effort.
+If this library can save someone a few weeks of work, or a few sleepless nights, then I consider it a success.